data-preservation-programs/singularity/docs/cli-reference/datasource/add/crypt.md

          | true  | Encrypt directory names.
          | false | Don't encrypt directory names, leave them intact.

+   --crypt-password2
+      Password or pass phrase for salt.

+      Optional but recommended.
+      Should be different to the previous password.

+   --crypt-show-mapping
+      For all files listed show how the names encrypt.

+      If this flag is set then for each file that the remote is asked to list, it will log (at level INFO) a line stating the decrypted file name and the encrypted file name.

+      This is so you can work out which encrypted names are which decrypted names just in case you need to do something with the encrypted file names, or for debugging purposes.

+   --crypt-filename-encoding
+      How to encode the encrypted filename to text string.

+      This option could help with shortening the encrypted filename.
+The suitable option would depend on the way your remote count the filename length and if it's case sensitive.

+      Examples:
+         | base32    | Encode using base32.
+Suitable for all remote.
+         | base64    | Encode using base64.
+Suitable for case sensitive remote.
+         | base32768 | Encode using base32768.
+Suitable if your remote counts UTF-16 or
+                     | Unicode codepoint instead of UTF-8 byte length.
+(Eg. Onedrive)

+   --crypt-remote
+      Remote to encrypt/decrypt.

+      Normally should contain a ':' and a path, e.g. "myremote:path/to/dir", "myremote:bucket" or maybe "myremote:" (not recommended).

+   --crypt-password
+      Password or pass phrase for encryption.

    --crypt-server-side-across-configs
       Allow server-side operations (e.g. copy) to work across different crypt configs.